Cystic Fibrosis and Stem Cells

 - The average life expectancy in the UK for CF sufferers is 43.5 years of age [6]

-Research at the University of Melbourne Faculty of Medicine aims to prove that cord blood could be used to treat cystic fibrosis.
-The study suggests that umbilical cord blood could be used to restore lung function.
+While standard medical protocols focus on symptom management and life extension, early-stage regenerative research is exploring potential future therapies.
+Research at the University of Melbourne Faculty of Medicine aims to prove that cord blood could potentially be used to treat cystic fibrosis.
+The study suggests that umbilical cord blood may be used to restore lung function.
 While the research is in preliminary stages, the researchers hope to use sibling cord blood to treat the condition.[8]
+Because CF is a genetic condition, a child cannot use their own cord blood to correct it, making the preservation of a healthy sibling’s cord blood a potentially valuable resource for these emerging investigational treatments.

 The Cystic Fibrosis Trust has also funded a project to correct two rare mutations of the cystic fibrosis gene.
-The project will use induced pluripotent stem cells made from white blood cells, gene repair, and editing technology to repair the two rare โstop codonโ mutations.
+The project aims to use induced pluripotent stem cells made from white blood cells, gene repair, and editing technology to repair the two rare “stop codon” mutations.

 References